 Centers and Institutes

 Research centers and institutes across the Michigan Tech campus foster collaborations between faculty on multi-disciplinary research areas.
 The following subset of centers and institutes may be a resource for some GMES proposals.

-To be a leader in interdisciplinary aquatic science and engineering focused on the Laurentian Great Lakes Basin in its entirety through excellence in research education and outreach.
+The mission of the Great Lakes Research Center (GLRC) is to be a leader in interdisciplinary aquatic science and engineering focused on the Laurentian Great Lakes Basin in its entirety through excellence in research education and outreach.